Ingleborough

 Ingleborough is the second highest peak in the Yorkshire Dales National Park and is one of the famous Yorkshire Three Peaks.

-Having now climbed this mountain three times, by each of the three major routes, I think we have settled on our most family friendly of them all!
+Having now climbed this mountain a grand total of five times, using each of the three major routes, I have come up with two options for you!

 Fancy climbing Ingleborough with the kids?

-Well here is what we consider to be the most family friendly route up and down the second highest peak in the Yorkshire Dales!
+Well here is what we consider to be the most family friendly route up and down the second highest peak in the Yorkshire Dales, as well as the more challenging circular route from Clapham.
+Because in the end, I couldn’t decide!

-The research, planning and opportunity has meant this has taken over a year in the making and has not been without it’s head-scratching moments.
-You can read about all the other attempts and about doing the Yorkshire Three Peaks with the kids over on the blog, but this route I feel is the most family friendly of all the major routes up and and down Ingleborough.
+Researching the most family friendly route up Ingleborough took well over a year, and after now climbing the mountain FIVE times, I’ve come up with two routes!
+You can read more about doing the Yorkshire Three Peaks with the kids (both separately and as the 12 hour challenge) over on the blog, but these routes I feel are the most family friendly of all the major routes going up and and down Ingleborough.

 Walk Details for Climbing Ingleborough

-Terrain: Very well walked paths.
+Terrain: Ingleton and Clapham: Very well walked and signposted paths.
 In good visibility, this walk is very easy to navigate.
-In poor visibility, the summit of Ingleborough is a challenge, as it is a relatively flat and featureless plateau surrounded by steep drops, therefore navigation skills are required (see pictures for poor visibility)
+In poor visibility, the summit of Ingleborough is a challenge, as it is a relatively flat and featureless plateau surrounded by steep drops, therefore navigation skills and a map are required (see pictures for poor visibility)

 Public Transport: Yes.
 Traveline buses are in operation between the areas of Skipton, Settle, Kirkby Lonsdale, Hawes and Lancaster.
 Check the bus timetables for more in depth information.